tonyc/open890/README.md

 Open a command prompt, `cd` to where you extracted the files, and run:

     bin\open890.bat start

+You will probably see several security warnings as described below.
+After getting through those, access the web interface at http://localhost:4000 with your favorite web browser.

 #### "Windows Protected your PC"